Research is the pursuit of knowledge

 Researchers and consumers of research are wise to view research claims and research plans from an ethical perspective.
 Given human nature, the tendency to look for confirming evidence and ignore disconfirming evidence, the tendency to allow emotions to cloud reasoning, it’s foolhardy to disengage critical literacy practices when consuming the research of others.

 Research is commonly depicted on websites and textbooks on research methods as systematic work (see, e.g., Wikipedia’s Research page).

 Depicting research as systematic work is certainly valid, especially in natural and social science research.
 For instance, scientists in the lab working with a virus like COVID-19 or Ebola aren’t going to play around.
-Their professionalism is tied to following research protocols.
+Their professionalism and safety is tied to rigorously following research protocols.

 That said, it’s an oversimplification to suggest research processes are invariably systematic.
 Discoveries have emerged from basic research that have been wildly popular and useful real-world applications.
 (See, e.g., 24 Unintended Scientific Discoveries — the video below).
 Scientists may begin researching hypothesis A but rewrite that hypothesis multiple times till they find hypothesis Z — something that explains the data.
 Then they go back and repackage their investigation, following ethical standards, for a wider audience.

 Ultimately, because research is such an iterative process, the thesis or hypothesis a researcher began with may not be the one the researcher ends up with.
 The takeaway here is that research is a learning process.
 Research efforts can lead to unpredictable applications and insights.